Towards a more rigorous treatment of uncertainties on the velocity distribution of dark matter particles for capture in stars: Systematic errors on capture rates from phase-space modeling of DM in the Galaxy

 Nevertheless, while on the one hand a tremendous amount of work has been done to reduce theoretical uncertainties on capture in NSs by accounting for several effects that were not included in seminal papers on the derivation of capture rates---such as corrections from multiple scatterings from large baryonic densities in NSs which can boost overall capture rates especially for DM particles with $m_{\chi} \gtrsim 100\, \mathrm{TeV}$ (\eg~\cite{Dasgupta2019}), or effects of the degeneracy of the NS medium which can limit the capture rate due to the Pauli exclusion principle \cite{Garani2019}---on the other hand models of the Galactic PSDF of the DM particles have always remained very simple and the associated systematic errors have not been discussed.
-In particular, in Refs.~\cite{Kouvaris2008,Kouvaris2010,McDermott2012,Guver2014,Bramante2013,Bertoni2013,Bramante2014,Bramante2017,Bell2019,Garani2019}, the authors relied on a MB model with most probable speed fixed at $v_{0} = 220\, \rm km\, s^{-1}$ everywhere in the galaxy (\ie~the SHM), even when making projections for NSs in regions of much higher DM density than the Solar neighborhood.
-In Refs.~\cite{Bertone2008,Bell2013,BramanteLinden2014,Bramante2018,Gresham2019,Dasgupta2019}, the discussion goes a bit further, leaving room for a rescaling of the results as a function of the typical DM speed.
+In particular, in refs.~\cite{Kouvaris2008,Kouvaris2010,McDermott2012,Guver2014,Bramante2013,Bertoni2013,Bramante2014,Bramante2017,Garani2019}, the authors relied on a MB model with most probable speed fixed at $v_{0} = 220\, \rm km\, s^{-1}$ everywhere in the galaxy (\ie~the SHM), even when making projections for NSs in regions of much higher DM density than the Solar neighborhood.
+In refs.~\cite{Bertone2008,Bell2013,BramanteLinden2014,Bramante2018,Gresham2019,Dasgupta2019}, the discussion goes a bit further, leaving room for a rescaling of the results as a function of the typical DM speed.
 However, this still ignores the important correlation between the DM density and the speed DF encapsulated in the full PSDF.
-An exception is Ref.~\cite{deLavallaz2010}, where the authors solve the Jeans equation to compute the DM velocity dispersion $\sigma_{v}(r)$ as a function of galactocentric radius from the total gravitational potential---which then determines the speed DF by setting $v_0 = \sqrt{2/3}\, \sigma_{v}(r)$ in a MB distribution (Eq.~\ref{eq:shm}).
-This goes beyond the SHM by accounting for the dynamics of the Galaxy, but that work focused on (sub)-parsec scales so the central black hole played an important role, which is somewhat more specific than the general picture we are trying to provide here.
+An exception is ref.~\cite{deLavallaz2010}, where the authors did solve the Jeans equation and considered a MB model with $v_0 = \sqrt{2/3}\, \sigma_{v}^{\rm J}(r)$.
+This goes beyond the usual approach relying on the SHM.
+We note that in that work the authors focused on (sub)-parsec scales so the central black hole played an important role, which is somewhat more specific than the general picture we are trying to provide here.

 It is important to note that, as previously discussed in the literature, for a typical NS, the maximum speed for capture in a single collision is $u_{\rm max} \sim 10^{5}\, \rm km\, s^{-1}$, which is much larger than the typical speed of DM particles, of a few $10^{2}\, \rm km\, s^{-1}$.
 As a result, this has been often used in the literature as an argument to claim that the DM speed DF should not have any impact on the capture rate (see also Sec.~\ref{ssec:vel_space_capture}).
 Still, in this work we quantify this effect for the first time and show in the following that it is definitely non-negligible even for NSs.
 Therefore, even if in some DM mass ranges phase-space effects are bound to be much smaller than other effects, such as suppression of the capture rate from the Pauli exclusion principle, they need to be accounted for in capture analyses.